ethereum/remix-project/docs/run.md

 The first corresponds to the deployment of the lib `testLib`.

-The second corresponds to the deployment of the contract `test`, the first parameter of the constructor is set to 11.
+The second corresponds to the deployment of the contract `test` with the first parameter of the constructor set to 11.
 That contract depends on a library.
 The linkage is done using the property `linkReferences`.
-In that case we use the addres of the previously created library :
+In that case we use the address of the previously created library :
-`created{1512830014773}`. the number is the id (timestamp) of the transaction that leads to the creation of the library.
+`created{1512830014773}`. the number is the id (timestamp) of the transaction that led to the creation of the library.

-The third parameter corresponds to the call to the function `set` of the contract `test` (the property to is set to: `created{1512830015080}`) .
+The third record corresponds to the call to the function `set` of the contract `test` (the property to is set to: `created{1512830015080}`) .
 Input parameters are `1` and `0xca35b7d915458ef540ade6068dfe2f44e8fa733c`

-all these transactions are created using the value of the accounts `account{0}`.
+All these transactions are created using the value of the accounts `account{0}`.

 ```